MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Complete:**

-  - Completed Request is received in Completed Stage, After the Travel Request process is completed.
+  - Completed Request moved to Completed Stage, After the Travel Request process is completed.

 - ### **Hold:**